 The UK’s current refugee family reunion rules are very restrictive.
 They exclude the complex relationships that affect families torn apart by war – for example, people caring for orphaned younger siblings, or unaccompanied children who’ve been separated from their parents.

 This means refugees who have reached safety can find it almost impossible to bring their dependent family members to join them in the UK.
-Take our two minute test to find out how tough the current system is.

 For refugees like Abebe, who’s been separated from his pregnant wife for five months, being apart from close family is a huge barrier to rebuilding a life in the UK.
 It’s also incredibly dangerous –leaving families like his stranded in unsafe situations or risking their lives to reach their loved ones.